Living in New York City, I walk for miles every day and have gradually stopped wearing heels altogether.

-I never get heels on my blisters when I wear these, even if I wear them all day, and the foot bed is lightly padded.
+I never get blisters on my heels when I wear these (even if I wear them all day!), and the foot bed is lightly padded.
 Sam Edelman makes these comfy flats in a couple different neutral colors as well as in both suede and leather.

-They’re an Australian orthopedic brand dedicated specifically to help those with foot pain and they partner with a podiatrist to develop bio mechanical foot beds in all their shoes that are designed to provide significant arch support.
+They’re an Australian orthopedic brand dedicated specifically to help those with foot pain, and they even partner with a podiatrist to develop bio-mechanical foot beds in all its shoes.
+These foot beds provide significant pain relief and arch support.